singh-man/books/crackingTheCoding/06_mathAndLogicPuzzles.md

 **Case c > 2: The  General Case.**

 As we increase c, we can see that this logic continues to apply.
-If c = 3, then those three people will imme­ diately know that there are either 2 or 3 people with blue eyes.
+If c = 3, then those three people will immediately know that there are either 2 or 3 people with blue eyes.
 If there were two people, then those two people would have left on the second night.
 So, when the others are still around after that night, each person would conclude that c = 3 and that they, therefore, have blue eyes too.
 They would leave that night.

-This same pattern extends up through any value of c.Therefore, if c men have blue eyes, it will take c nights for the blue-eyed men to leave.
+This same pattern extends up through any value of c.
+Therefore, if c men have blue eyes, it will take c nights for the blue-eyed men to leave.
 All will leave on the same night.

 **6.7 The  Apocalypse:** In the new post-apocalyptic world, the world queen is desperately concerned about the birth rate.
 Therefore, she decrees that all families should ensure that they have one girl or else they face massive fines.
 If all families abide by this policy-that is, they have continue to have children until they have one girl, at which point they immediately stop-what will the gender ratio of the new generation be?
 (Assume that the odds of someone having a boy or a girl on any given pregnancy  is equal.)
 Solve this out logically and then write a computer simulation of it.